-William Eaton has been accused of trying to revive old forms: the intellectual essay, philosophical dialogue (and now light verse as well?).
+William Eaton has been accused of trying to revive old forms: the intellectual essay, philosophical dialogue (and now light verse and German Expressionist painting as well?).
 Please look into his essay collections: Surviving the Twenty-First Century (more personal) and Art, Sex, Politics (more intellectual).
+The latter includes drawings Eaton did while blindfolded.

 Praised as a “joyful skeptic” (UTNE Reader) and for combining “the compelling truth of documentary with the grace of romantic fiction” (Manuel Puig).
 And from readers: “Beautiful writing . . . there is an electricity.”
 “Rewarding!”
 “Quite amazing.”
 “Very smart, very articulate, very warm.”